aws-samples/config-resource-compliance-dashboard/README.md

 ## Prerequisites

-1. AWS Config enabled in the accounts and regions you want to track, setup the delivery of AWS Config files to a centralized S3 bucket (the Log Archive bucket) in the Log Archive account.
+1. AWS Config enabled in the accounts and regions you want to track, with the delivery of AWS Config files set up to a centralized Amazon S3 bucket (the Log Archive bucket) in the Log Archive account.
 1. An AWS Account where you'll deploy the dashboard (the Dashboard account).
 1. IAM Role or IAM User with permissions to deploy the infrastructure using CloudFormation.
 1. Sign up for [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) and create a user:
     1. Select **Enterprise** edition.
-    2. Paginated Reports are not required for the CRCD dashboard.
-On the **Get Paginated Report add-on** choose the option you prefer.
+    2. For the **Get Paginated Reports add-on**, choose the option you prefer (not required for the CRCD dashboard).
     3. **Use IAM federated identities and QuickSight-managed users**.
     4. Select the region where to deploy the dashboard.
 We recommend using the same region of your Amazon S3 bucket.
     5. Add an username and an e-mail where you'll receive notifications about failed QuickSight datasets updates.
     6. Use the **QuickSight-managed role (default)**.
-    7. Don't modify the **Allow access and autodiscovery for these resources** section and click on **Finish**.
+    7. Don't modify the **Allow access and autodiscovery for these resources** section and click **Finish**.
-1. Ensure you have SPICE capacity left in the region where you're deploying the dashboard.
+1. Ensure you have SPICE capacity available in the region where you're deploying the dashboard.

 ## Deployment Instructions
 The infrastructure needed to collect and process the data is defined in CloudFormation.
 The dashboard resources are defined in a template file that can be installed using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool.

-Regardless of the deployment of the deployment architecture of your choice, you will use the same YAML file for the CloudFormation template; specific input parameters to the template will determine what will be installed.
+Regardless of the deployment architecture you choose, you will use the same YAML file for the CloudFormation template.
+Specific input parameters to the template will determine what will be installed.

 ![CRCD](images/cloudformation-parameters.png "CRCD Dashboard: CloudFormation parameters")

 **Parameter group: AWS Config logging - where your AWS Config files are delivered**

 These parameters specify information about your AWS Config setup.
-They never change depending on the architecture of your deployment.
+They do not change depending on the architecture of your deployment.
 * `Log Archive account ID`
-  * This is always the number of the AWS account that contains the Amazon S3 bucket collecting AWS Config files.
+  * This is the AWS account ID that contains the Amazon S3 bucket collecting AWS Config files.
 * `Log Archive bucket`
-  * This is always the name of the Amazon S3 bucket collecting AWS Config files.
+  * This is the name of the Amazon S3 bucket collecting AWS Config files.

 **Parameter group: CRCD Dashboard - where you deploy the dashboard and where its data is**

 These parameters define where you install your dashboard.
-It is your choice to specify the same values as above (for deployment on the Log Archive account), or a different AWS account ID and bucket name (if you chose to deploy on a dedicated dashboard account).
+You can specify the same values as above (for deployment in the Log Archive account) or a different AWS account ID and bucket name (if you chose to deploy in a dedicated Dashboard account).

 * `Dashboard account ID`
-  * The number of the AWS account that contains the Amazon S3 bucket source of data for the CRCD dashboard and related data pipeline resources.
+  * The AWS account ID that contains the Amazon S3 bucket as the source of data for the CRCD dashboard and related data pipeline resources.
 * `Dashboard bucket`
-  * Name of the Amazon S3 bucket that is used as source of data for the CRCD dashboard.
+  * The name of the Amazon S3 bucket used as the source of data for the CRCD dashboard.
 * `Configure S3 event notification to trigger the Lambda partitioner function on every new AWS Config file`
   * This depends on how you are going to install the CRCD dashboard.
 More details below.
 * `Configure cross-account replication of AWS Config files from Log Archive to Dashboard account`
   * This depends on how you are going to install the CRCD dashboard.
 More details below.

-Follow instructions on one of the paragraphs below, depending on the architecture of choice.
+Follow the instructions in one of the paragraphs below, depending on the architecture of choice.

 ### Installation on standalone account
 Follow the same installation instructions for the Log Archive account.